 If I had to pick a favorite season, I think that Autumn would win hands down.
 The beautiful colors of the changing scenery and the gathering of the harvest has the power to take my breath away.
 Who can resist those lovely walks?
 Kicking through the fallen leaves as the weather brings a little chill to the air.
 The ultimate for me has to be utilizing all those autumnal vegetables into a hearty stew.

 As the days shorten and the summer comes to a close, the beginning of Autumn according to the astronomical calendar takes place today, Sunday 23rd September.
 This 2nd equinox of the year.
 Also known as Mabon, it happens when the north and south poles are aligned with the sun.
-This essentially means we get the same amount of daylight hours to those of darkness.
+This essentially means we get the same amount of daylight hours as those of darkness.
 Equinox is a Latin word meaning “Equal Night.”
-After this date, the nights draw in significantly and we can look forward to cosy nights by the fire.
+After this date, the nights draw in significantly and we can look forward to cozy nights by the fire.

 Both the Spring and Autumn equinox along with the Summer and Winter solstices are steeped in tradition and customs.

 You can embrace this tradition by throwing a dinner party for your family and friends.
 Create a menu using some of the yummy fruits and veggies from the harvest.
-Use squash, pumpkins, cabbages, cauliflower berries, nuts, apples and pears.
+Use squash, pumpkins, cabbages, cauliflower berries, nuts, apples, and pears.

 This season is the time of thanksgiving and balance, so here are some great tips to help you make the most those longer hours of darkness.